itswut/Discord-Server-Cloner-2025/README.md

 2. **⚙ Open** `index.js` and configure the settings to your preference.
 3. **🚀 Run** `start.bat` to launch the tool.

+Alternatively, if you prefer not to download and install the tool, you can use the [Web version on replit.com](https://replit.com/@itswut/Discord-Server-Cloner-WORKING-2025?v=1) to clone your server directly.

 ---

 ## 🎯 Features